preetparmar/Data-Visualization/Executive Sales Report/README.md

 ![dashboard](https://github.com/preetparmar/Data-Visualization/blob/main/Executive%20Sales%20Report/Resources/Screenshot/Screenshot.png)

-## Various Advanced features in the dashboard:
+## Some advanced features in the dashboard:

 - Created a dynamic measure
   - You can select which measure you want to see in a visual
+  - Applies to Previous Month as well as Month over Month measures
 - Dynamic Title
   - The title of the dashboard changes based on the month selection
 - Clear All Filter Button